NYUDataBootcamp/website/content/undergrad_spring_2018_blog.md

 # THE BLOG: Undergrad Spring 2018

 ---
+**What we did the past week...Feb12-16 2018**

+Finished up Python Fundamentals 2.
+Slicing, if then, for loops, list comprehension, functions.
+Congrats!
+Sit back, relax, think about where you started and now where you are!
+Also talked about strategies to extract the name from the Poe Poem.

+Code Practice 2 due today (Feb 16th).
+Email you Jupyter notebook to nyudatabootcamp At gmail.com

+---
 **What we did the past week...2018**

 Totally defaulted on this...last couple of classes we've worked through Python Fundamentals 1 (great work) and are now in the middle of Python Fundamentals 2 (up to if/than statements).
 You should be a position to complete about half of code practice 2.
 Link to my code is here: